 Why pull a patient’s credit score?

 Patient balances have been on the upward trend since the introduction of high deductible health plans (HDHP).
 These plans require patients to meet a deductible before covering most costs.
 HDHP were thought to reduce unnecessary provider visits with higher out-of-pocket costs.
-However, between 2013 and 2017, healthcare utilization declined only 0.2% while medical costs increased by 17%.
-(Healthcare Cost Institute) Based on this trend, HDHP only increases patient balances.

 What can patient credit scores tell providers?